prometheus/cloudwatch_exporter/README.md

 occurred during the scrape, and `cloudwatch_exporter_scrape_duration_seconds` contains the duration of that scrape.

+### Metrics for DynamoDB Global Secondary Indexes

+CloudWatch exposes some DynamoDB metrics with the same names in both the TableName and TableName + GlobalSecondaryIndexName dimensions.
+These metrics require special handling to avoid exporting duplicate HELP and and TYPE lines in the case where the exporter is configured to retrieve metrics for both tables and indexes.

+When exporting one of the problematic metrics listed below for an index the exporter will use a metric name in the format `aws_dynamodb_METRIC_index_STATISTIC` rather than the usual `aws_dynamodb_METRIC_STATISTIC`.

+ * ConsumedReadCapacityUnits
+ * ConsumedWriteCapacityUnits
+ * ProvisionedReadCapacityUnits
+ * ProvisionedWriteCapacityUnits
+ * ReadThrottleEvents
+ * WriteThrottleEvents

 ### Cost

 Amazon charges for every API request, see the [current charges](http://aws.amazon.com/cloudwatch/pricing/).